LLNL/lbann/README_coding_style.txt

-For LBANN coding style we are going to use one that is based on the standard C++ libraries and Boost projects.
+For LBANN coding style we use one that is based on the standard C++ libraries and Boost projects.

 * overriding style is lowercase separated with underbar
 * member fields: m_*